 {"A": 0.12345}, {"A": 123456789.123}, {"A": "Three point five"}

-Note: fractionDigits is the maximum number of decimal digits not the required number.
+Note: fractionDigits is the maximum number of digits to the right of the decimal, not the required number of digits.

 Namespaces

-Namespace definitions will be treated like any other attributes and added as properties to the JSON object.
+Namespace definitions will be treated like any other attribute and added as properties to the JSON object.
 Namespace prefixes in XML will be part of the name used for JSON properties.
 Namespace definitions with prefixes not used in the XML instance document may be excluded from the JSON instance.

 Schema Information